 - 1. All Market Goats must be owned, tagged, and weighed on or before Small Animal Weigh-In to qualify for the exhibition at the Meade County Fair. - 2.
-All goats have to be weighed in and tagged on the weigh-in date for the Meade County Fair. - 3.
-All Market goats must have their lamb teeth and will be checked at discretion of superintendent at weigh-in. - 4.
-If horned, the horns must be tipped or sanded. - 5.
-Market goats must have hair no longer than 3/8 inch from the hocks and knees excluding the tail up. - 6.
+All Market goats must have their lamb teeth and will be checked at discretion of superintendent at weighin. - 3.
+If horned, the horns must be tipped or sanded. - 4.
+Market goats must have hair no longer than 3/8 inch from the hocks and knees excluding the tail up. - 5.
 Animals are shown with collars or halters and led in the class.
-During the judge's inspection or handling, all four feet of the animal are to be in contact with the ground. - 7.
+During the judge's inspection or handling, all four feet of the animal are to be in contact with the ground. - 6.
 All goats must have a USDA Scrapies tag in their ear at check-in and show time.
-Goats should be tagged by the breeder before a 4-Her buys them. - 8.
-Market Wethers and Market Does will be shown in the same classes. - 9.
+Goats should be tagged by the breeder before a 4-Her buys them. - 7.
+Market Wethers and Market Does will be shown in the same classes. - 8.
 Champion Breeding goats will be pulled from class 1066 & 1067.

-1060 - Goat Showmanship Senior
+- 1060 Goat Showmanship Senior

-1061 - Goat Showmanship Intermediate
+- 1061 Goat Showmanship Intermediate

-1062 - Goat Showmanship Junior
+- 1062 Goat Showmanship Junior

-6004. - Open Class Youth Goat Showmanship
+- 6004.
+Open Class Youth Goat Showmanship